-You can mention your address, email, phone number etc. along with a form for the users to submit and contact you.
+You can mention your address, email, phone number, etc. along with a form for the users to submit and contact you.
 Adding a Google map on your contact webpage would be beneficial as well.

 #4 FAQ Page

 Having a FAQ (Frequently Asked Questions) page on your website can also help your website users to resolve their queries without contacting you.
-Therefore, you must request your web designer to add a FAQ page on your website.
+Therefore, you must request your web designer to add a FAQ page to your website.

 - It saves your prospects’ time by having all the questions and answers on a single page.